 Why is addiction considered a brain disease?

-Addiction is considered a brain disease because of the way it rewires your brain circuitry.
-It also has characteristics that are consistent with other diseases, such as:
+Addiction has characteristics that are consistent with other diseases, such as:

-- Addiction is a primary diagnosis that causes other medical issues
+- It is a primary diagnosis that causes other medical issues

-- It is a progressive disease, meaning it gets worse over time.
+- Addiction is a progressive disease, meaning it gets worse over time.

 - Addiction is chronic.
 There is no cure for addiction and people have it for life.